Help! The kids are home.

 If you bleed your worries out, they will pick up that worry.
 You’ll see their worry in their actions, and it won’t be pleasant.
 Kids don’t know how to say, “I’m worried,” or “I’m afraid,” but they’ll show you by the way they act.

 At the same time, our kids don’t need us to become their entertainment center.
-They really can learn to cope and be happy with things at home.
-One of our jobs as parents is to teach them how. 🙂
+They really can learn to cope and be happy with things at home, and one of our jobs as parents is to teach them how. :-).
+One of the best ways is to help them develop their own activities that keep their interest.

 Get set: become the thermostat, not the thermometer